 After we have received your information, we will review your application and contact you for an interview if deemed appropriate.

 All applicants to The Citadel Honors Program are encouraged to schedule an overnight visit through The Citadel Office of Admisions.

 Applicants will be notified by late april if they have been accepted into the program..

 Class of 2023: The opportunity to be part of the Honors Program is not lost.
 You may apply to join the Honors Program based on their academic performance at The Citadel.
 Interested cadets should contact the director, providing a statement of interest.
 Also, you should make an appointment to see the director after midterms (and no later than mid-December) with A's to discuss the possibility of your joining the Honors Program starting in the second semester.

 General Admission Guidelines

-While we believe in a holistic approach to admissions and do not have hard and fast standards for admissions, we understand that many prospective students are interested in our "admissions criteria" to determine if The Citadel Honors Program would be a feasible avenue.
+We provide these admission statistics to give prospective students a general picture of the freshman applicant and admitted student pool, and we encourage students to keep in mind that these statistics only reflect certain parts of our holistic review process.
+While do not have hard and fast standards for admissions, we understand that many prospective students are interested in our "admissions criteria" to determine if The Citadel Honors Program would be a feasible avenue.